 The Four Pillars

-SOST treats «sound money» as four orthogonal properties that must hold simultaneously and forever.
+SOST follows a sound-money-inspired design — four orthogonal properties that must hold simultaneously and forever.
 Two of them enforce credibility of issuance: the chain advances at a predictable rate (Time) under a measurable, energy-bounded effort (Work).
-The other two enforce credibility of value: total supply is finite (Scarcity) and an explicit fraction is converted, by consensus, into gold-backed reserves (Store of Value).
+The other two enforce credibility of value: total supply is finite (Scarcity) and an explicit fraction is converted, by consensus, into a gold-funded reserve (Store-of-Value Architecture).
 All four are hard-coded at genesis with no governance override.
 Every section of this whitepaper either specifies one of these pillars or proves it.

 ⏱ PILLAR 1 — TIME